7 Ways to Deal With Negative Thoughts

 By Patricia Harteneck, PhD

-Try these 7 ways to manage (and decrease) your negative thoughts:
+Try these seven ways to manage (and decrease) your negative thoughts:

 1. Recognize thought distortions.
 Our minds have clever and persistent ways of convincing us of something that isn't really true.
 These inaccurate thoughts reinforce negative thinking.
 If you can recognize them, you can learn to challenge them.
 Here are four common thought distortions: